 Pack your bags and let your wanderlust be guided by the colors of these enchanting towns, each awaiting to share its story and add a splash of color to your travels.

 Want to find more gorgeous places in Germany?
 Don’t miss our guide to the most beautiful old towns here and most beautiful places here.
-You may also enjoy this list of the most romantic places.
+You may also enjoy this list of the most romantic places and this list of the most famous landmarks.
 You can also find all our guides to planning a trip to Germany here.